cardiffnlp/tweeteval/README.md

 # Evaluating your system

 For evaluating your system, you simply need a prediction file with the same format as the output example XXX.
 This is, you would need a prediction file for each task......

+# Pre-trained models and code

+Coming soon!
+Here we will release all the Twitter-trained RoBERTa models included in the paper and code to evaluate any pre-trained language model in _TweetEval_.

 # Citing TweetEval